-The Directors are responsible for the maintenance and integrity of the Company's website.
+The Directors are responsible for the maintenance and integrity of the Company's website, www.equitas.co.uk.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Charitable and political donations